Skip to main content

 Frequently Asked Questions

-FIRST STATE BANK OF CANDO has a Bank Health Score of A (87/100).
+First State Bank of Cando has a Bank Health Score of A (87/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 18.44%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST STATE BANK OF CANDO holds $72M in total assets and $63M in total deposits.
-It is located in CANDO, NORTH DAKOTA (FDIC Certificate #15471).
+First State Bank of Cando holds $72M in total assets and $63M in total deposits.
+It is headquartered in Cando, North Dakota (FDIC Certificate #15471).

-FIRST STATE BANK OF CANDO has a Tier 1 capital ratio of 18.44%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 1.13%, and the return on assets is 0.45%.
+First State Bank of Cando has a Tier 1 capital ratio of 18.44%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 1.13%, and the return on assets is 0.45%.

 Yes.
-FIRST STATE BANK OF CANDO is FDIC-insured (Certificate #15471).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First State Bank of Cando is FDIC-insured (Certificate #15471).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: